FormidableLabs/victory/docs/src/content/docs/victory-voronoi-container.md

 When the `voronoiDimension` prop is set, voronoi selection will only take the given dimension into account.
 For example, when `dimension` is set to "x", all data points matching a particular x mouse position will be activated regardless of y value.
-When this prop is not given, voronoi selection is determined by both x any y values.
+When this prop is not given, voronoi selection is determined by both x and y values.

 _example:_ `voronoiDimension="x"`